openkim/kim-api/README.md

 (https://openkim.org).

-See the INSTAL file for instructions on how to build and install the package and its documentation.
+See the INSTALL file for instructions on how to build and install the package and its documentation.

 *******************************************************************************